[ KARC logo ]

 4. Repeater to Internet to some other repeater (via touch-tones on your transceiver)

-Kingston has an EchoLink node run by Phil, VE3HST
+KARC has an EchoLink node VE3KBR-R

-The node is on the Kingston repeater VE3KBR (146.94(-)) .
+The node is on the Kingston repeater VE3KBR (146.94(-) T 151.4)

 There is some overlap in IRLP and EchoLink numbers, so, for EchoLink add an "A" as the first required character for Echolink.
 So if you want to connect to EchoLink node 123456, use A123456.
 Everything else is the same as before.
 For example, disconnect is #.
+EchoLink will identify its availability on 146.94 every hour and a half with "VE3RCS-R".
+EchoTest node is 9999, to check your audio.

 EchoLink homepage On the site, probably the most helpful info can be found in the Help files.
 The best tutorial is to download the EchoLink application and try it.
 To run it, you have get authorized because only licensed amateur radio operators are allowed to use it.
 The site gives the details.
-Mainly, you have to send them an electronic copy (like a photo) of your license.
+Mainly, you have to send them an electronic copy (like a scanned image or photo) of your license.

-Some other useful links are: http://en.wikipedia.org/wiki/Echolink, http://www.gb3ok.com/echolink.html, http://www.rarchams.org/echolink.htm and http://www.echolinkmap.org/.
+http://en.wikipedia.org/wiki/Echolink, http://www.gb3ok.com/echolink.html, http://www.rarchams.org/echolink.htm and http://www.echolinkmap.org/.
 The last two show how to operate from the repeater side, to Internet stations, and to other repeaters.

 Need a program to save all you audio settings for the each of the different programs that you run, for example SSTV, EchoLink, PSK31, etc, then check out QuickMix.